VaibhavAureus/safe-wallet-monorepo/apps/web/src/markdown/terms/terms.md

 1. We may update and change our Services from time to time.
 We may suspend or withdraw or restrict the availability of all or any part of our Services for business, operational or regulatory reasons or because of a Force Majeure Event at no notice.

-2. A “Force Majeure Event" shall mean any external event that is caused by elementary natural forces or acts of third parties, which is unforeseeable according to human insight and experience, and that cannot be prevented or rendered harmless by economically reasonable means even by exercising the utmost care reasonably to be expected under the circumstances, and which Safe Labs may not have to accept due to its frequency, and which prevents, hinders or delays the provision of our Services or makes their provision impossible, including, without limitation:
+2. A “Force Majeure Event" shall mean any external event that is caused by elementary natural forces or acts of third parties, which is unforeseeable according to human insight and experience, and that cannot be prevented or rendered harmless by economically reasonable means even by exercising the utmost care reasonably to be expected under the circumstances, and which Aureus Safe may not have to accept due to its frequency, and which prevents, hinders or delays the provision of our Services or makes their provision impossible, including, without limitation:

 * acts of God, flood, storm, drought, earthquake or other natural disaster;